From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “And that’s supposed to make it alright?”

-“You got yourself a regular little technology commune going on out there at Rancho de Darwin don’t you, and no, Victor failed to pass along that little nugget of information.”
+“You got yourself a regular little technology commune going on out there at Rancho de Darwin, don’t you?
+And no, Victor failed to pass along that little nugget of information.”

 “See what I mean about the crazy ass cabrón, he does this on purpose you know.”